Vanderpump Rules Recap: Hungry Like the Wolf

 My man Brock didn’t have the best episode, though.
 It starts off when he’s bikini shopping with Scheana in a store so small it looked like it was on Tiny Home Adventures or some other brainwashing bullshit on HGTV that wants you to live in a van.
 Anyway, Brock once again brings up that Scheana doesn’t want a nanny, and he feels trapped in the house with his mother-in-law.
 I love my MIL dearly, but I wouldn’t want to live in a house with her while she takes care of the children.
 But it seems like Brock might have some bigger issues with Scheana’s mom.
 He seems to insinuate that her mom sets off her OCD, making her feel like she’s not a good enough mother, which makes her anxiety worse, which makes her OCD worse, which means that Brock won’t get to go to the movies alone with his wife until Dune 57 comes out.

 Brock, dude, you just need to take a back seat on this one.
-You need to keep gently pushing your wife as she wends her way through therapy and someday you will get there, but this is not the day, and this itsy bitsy teeny weenie yellow polka dot bikini shop is not the place to be having this discussion.
+You need to keep gently pushing your wife as she wends her way through therapy and someday you will get there, but this is not the day, and this itsy-bitsy teeny-weeny yellow polka-dot-bikini shop is not the place to be having this discussion.
 It’s called Cami & Jax, as if the name wasn’t triggering enough for those of us who suffered through seasons one through nine of this program.
 I love when Scheana says, “You’re comfortable just hiring a stranger, and then we go on a trip and you’re like, ‘Oh, just stay in our house for four days and watch our kid.’”
 Um, yeah, Scheana.
 That’s how nannies work.

 As much as I wanted this whole episode to be about Brock’s Budgies (and thank Catholic Jesus and Lady Gaga this episode was not on VHS because I would have rewound that dock scene so many times that the tape would have snapped), it was really about our prodigal sons.
 Yes, Sandoval, but really Hippie, the artist formerly known as Graham Cracker.
 Since James couldn’t change his plane ticket fast enough, Lisa takes him on her private jet to Lake Tahoe with the body of Ken Todd that two junior associates Weekend at Bernie’s-ed around for several days in South Lake Tahoe.